MediatedCommunications/Mime-Detective/README.md

 When the ```ContentDetectionEngine``` is first built, it will perform optimizations to ensure fastest execution.
 This is a tax best paid only once.
 If you  have a list of files to analyze, build the engine once and reuse it. \
 **Do not create a new engine every time you need to detect a single file.**

+## 3. Parallel = True/False
+The ```ContentDetectionEngineBuilder.Parallel``` option controlls whether multiple threads will be used to perform detections.
+If you have lots of definitions or want to make optimal usage of your CPU, this should be set to ```true```.
+If you have a low number of definitions or you want more balanced CPU usage, set this to ```false```.